columbia/cookiemonster/README.md

 ## Repo Structure

+- `chromium-prototype`: Contains the following submodules:
-- `chromium`: (submodule) on-device DP budgeting prototyped on Chromium based on Google's Attribution Reporting API.
+    - `chromium`: On-device DP budgeting prototyped on Chromium based on Google's Attribution Reporting API.

-- `devtools-frontend`: (submodule) frontend changes for extending Attribution Reporting API's Source and Trigger registration parameters.
+    - `devtools-frontend`: frontend changes for extending Attribution Reporting API's Source and Trigger registration parameters.
+    - `depot_tools`: tweaked script to help fetch our Chromium version

+    These submodules are not meant to be initialized upon cloning this repo.
+We keep them here only for pointers.
+See instructions below on how to setup the Chromium prototype.

-- `demo`: creating servers for adtech, advertiser, publisher using the extended API. (todo: maybe add this directly and not as a submodule)
+- `demo`: creating servers for adtech, advertiser, publisher using the extended API.

 ## Setup `chromium`